vishaltak/gitlab-compose-kit/README.md

 - PostgreSQL,
 - Redis,
 - Webpacks,
+- OpenSSH,
-- OpenSSH
+- Registry

 The containers interact via HTTP/TCP using intra-container networking.
 There's also a shared volume `/home/git` between: Unicorn, Sidekiq, Workhorse, Gitaly and OpenSSH.

 It still doesn't support:
-- Pages,
-- Registry
+- Pages

 However, this is super-easy to add now!